e2r3p13/durex/README.md

 git clone git@github.com:lfalkau/durex
 cd durex
 make
-./Durex #It has to be executed as root on the victim's machine
+sudo ./Durex #It has to be executed as root on the victim's machine
 ```

 **Some useful commands:**